Samples on Azure Data Science Virtual Machines

 Access Jupyter

 To access Jupyter, select the Jupyter icon on the desktop or application menu.
 You also can access Jupyter on a Linux edition of a DSVM.
-To access remotely from a web browser, go to https://<Full Domain Name or IP Address of the DSVM>:8000 on Ubuntu.
+For remote access from a web browser, visit https://<Full Domain Name or IP Address of the DSVM>:8000 on Ubuntu.

-To add exceptions and make Jupyter access available over a browser, use the following guidance:
+To add exceptions, and make Jupyter access available through a browser, use this guidance:

 Enable Jupyter exception

-Sign in with the same password that you use to log in to the Data Science Virtual Machine.
+Sign in with the same password that you use for Data Science Virtual Machine logins.

 Jupyter home